 Scroll down for more feedback on performances, customer feedback, school shows and workshops.

-Jenni currently has one double album CD Reaching for the Moon and other wisdom tales, plus FOUR award-winning single album CDs: The Story Tree and other nature tales, Stories to Light the Dark and The Mermaid’s Shoes.
-All have been awarded ‘Honours’ in the Storytelling World Awards’, which is based in the U.S. BUY NOW!
+Jenni currently has one double album CD Reaching for the Moon and other wisdom tales, plus FOUR award-winning single album CDs: The Story Tree and other nature tales, Stories to Light the Dark and The Mermaid’s Shoes have been awarded ‘Winner’ or ‘Honours’ in the Storytelling World Awards’, based in the U.S. BUY NOW!

 Molly Whuppie (then called ‘Wonder Tales’) received the inaugural ‘Special Award’ when the National Library of Australia created the award to specially recognise the album.

 As a side note that I am sure you are asked all the time, any plans to record new stories?
 We have all your cds and they are the only ones that don’t drive me mental day in and day out when any one child gets obsessed with a particular song or story.
 The current favourite is The Monkeys Heart with my 2.5 yr old.
 He has adored Long Long Long since he was about one and would just frantically slap his hands on his knees to ask for it when we got in the car.
 Thank you for bringing the gift of real stories and beautiful songs told with dignity and fun into our lives.
 It has enriched us all.’
 Deborah

 ‘Your story telling has been an inspiration in our home since Griffin received The Mermaids Shoes at 4 years of age.
 He is now almost 10 and our copy of the CD is so well love it no longer plays all the way through.
 Molly Whuppie has disappeared completely.
 So here I am buying those CDs again, this time for Quill who is 6 and adding to our collection with two of your other CD’s, new to us.
 I can’t wait to listen to them again and discover your new stories and I am sure both Quill and Griffin will be delighted.’